facebookarchive/instagram-ruby-gem/README.md

     # Get a list of recent media at a given location, in this case, the Instagram office
     puts Instagram.location_recent_media(514276)

-    # All methods require authentication (either by client ID or access token).
-	# To get your Instagram OAuth credentials, register an app at http://instagr.am/oauth/client/register/
-    Instagram.configure do |config|
-      config.client_id = YOUR_CLIENT_KEY
-      config.access_token = YOUR_ACCESS_TOKEN
-    end

-    # Get a list of all the users you're following
-    puts Instagram.follows

     # Get a list of media close to a given latitude and longitude
     puts Instagram.media_search("37.7808851","-122.3948632")